How to Form Hamburger Patties

 2. Layout mixing bowl, platter or plate, patty papers (or parchment), spices.

-3. Unwrap ground beef and put into mixing bowl.
+3. Unwrap ground beef and put into a mixing bowl.

-4. Add spices on top of ground beef.
+4. Optionally, add any spices on top of ground beef and mix thoroughly by hand.

-This step in this stage is how to individual shape hamburger patties.
-Just follow these steps in order and pay attention to the smallest detail so you’ll have firm, properly sized patties.
+This is how to form burger patties by hand.
+So, start by washing your hands.
+Then, just follow these steps in order and pay attention to the smallest detail so you’ll have firm, properly sized patties.

-1. Referencing using about a pound of ground beef, divide the meat into 4 portions or less.
+1. Referencing using about a pound of ground beef, divide the meat into 4 portions or fewer.
 This will ultimately result in approximately 1/4 pound burgers (uncooked weight).

 2. Then, hand roll one portion into a ball.